-During my summers off of college I worked for my mother’s best friend cleaning the houses of rich families who were either on vacation or used their houses in photoshoots.
+During my summers off from college, I worked for my mother’s best friend cleaning the houses of rich families who were either on vacation or used their houses in photoshoots.
 I remember one house designed by famous architect Frank Lloyd Wright paid over $700 a week to be cleaned because of its historical value.
 More exciting to me however was that the owner gifted me last season’s designer bags and shoes after dedicated closet clean outs.
 Providing a service like house cleaning not only means repeat business (how often do you need to clean your own house?) but opens up a large customer base of the super rich, super lazy and even bachelors who always relied on their mothers to do the cleaning for them.

 5. Any Gig You’re Good At

 Do you have any special talents like singing, dancing or even just the ability to read and write?
 With websites like Fiverr, you can get paid for providing virtually any service ranging from writing Tinder profiles to personalized travel itineraries to even dressing up like Jesus to deliver a video message.
 Simply make a profile on the site describing your “special” skill and name your price (starting at $5 of course).
 For even more business inspiration, check out this list of 1001 profitable business ideas.
 Pretty soon you’ll be raking in checks for more than $5 and one day you may even be able to brag about being able to make a living by selling dog portraits on the internet.

 If you want to bring in some extra cash and give entrepreneurship a try then a side hustle is the perfect way to test the waters without taking a nosedive.
 Though it may be a scary thought to leave behind your 9-5, Invoice Home will always have your back.
 Our free plan is perfect for when you are new to the business game while we offer unlimited invoicing for when your side hustle evolves into a full-time business.
 Don’t listen to those who say “don’t quit your day job” and start your new business today!